 5. Thanos will kill at least one major MCU character

-There has been rumors that an important Marvel figure (or two) will die in the upcoming Infinity War.
+There have been rumors that an important Marvel figure (or two) will die in the upcoming Infinity War.
 After all, with such a huge cast of characters, it seems somewhat inevitable that at least one will meet his or her demise.

 Marvel Studios president, Kevin Feige, seemed to hint as much while talking about the film in February 2017.
 “Avengers: Infinity War is the culmination of the entire Marvel cinematic universe, as started in 2008 with the release of Iron Man 1,” Feige said, later adding, “Thanos shows us why he is the biggest, the best, the baddest villain we have ever had.”